Immanuel High School

 Immanuel High School is a Christian high school located in Reedley, California.
 The school is a private Christian school that serves Fresno County and Tulare County.
 It is one of the Immanuel Schools.

 Athletics

 The school's mascot is the Eagle.
 The IHS school colors are Spotless White, Red and Royal Blue.
-Immanuel High School participates in sports as a Division IV school in the CIF Central Section and plays in the Central Sequoia League (CSL) except in Football where they are independent.
+Immanuel High School participates in sports in the CIF Central Section and plays in the Tri-County Athletic Conference.
 They have won many CIF Div.
 IV & V Valley Championships and a few State Championships.
 The sports at IHS include: